 Computing is an essential part of all our lives.
 We aim for each child to have computing skills to match ever changing technology.
 They will have the opportunity to write simple computer programs, explore programmable toys, manipulate data and information and have an awareness of e-safety.
 All classes have Interactive Whiteboards.
 Every class has three computers and access to the 'laptop bus' which is a workstation containing laptops for pupil use.
-There is also a class set of IPads for individual use.
+Each class also has a set of iPads that they can access.